The best written resumes are worthless if no one sees them!

 |Italy||SOUTH AMERICA||Pakistan||South Africa|

 As you can see from the above table the majority of countries, except the strike-through countries like Canada, China, Japan, New Zealand and the USA use CVs instead of resumes.
-For China, Japan and New Zealand it is a matter of semantics - the both names, a resume and a CV are being used synonymously.
+For China, Hong Kong, Japan and New Zealand it is a matter of semantics - the both names, a resume and a CV are being used synonymously.
 Even in South Africa often a resume becomes more popular.
 Generally all countries which were or are under influence of European countries use CVs.

 Strictly speaking only the American and Canadian companies use resumes locally and in abroad operations.